bastie/PythonVampire/CODEME.md

 state: working by great people

 ## .net Port ##
-state: waiting for great people or pince to kiss the sleeping project to wake up
+state: waiting for great people or prince to kiss the sleeping project to wake up

 ## Python port ##
 state: active to implement some other projects